LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

 For someone who is deaf or hard of hearing, this empowers them to contribute to meetings and follow up with a speaker if they miss something.\
-*Microsoft Whiteboard*, a freeform, intelligent canvas, within Microsoft Teams meetings brings your team together within the same virtual canvas, for real-time ideation, creating, and collaboration.
-For those who work remote to accommodate their disability, collaborating from anywhere is critical!
+*Microsoft Whiteboard* is a freeform, intelligent canvas within Microsoft Teams meetings that brings your team together within the same virtual canvas for real-time ideation, creating, and collaboration.
+For those who work remotely to accommodate their disability, collaborating from anywhere is critical!

 Whiteboard supports automatic *Alt text*, leveraging Microsoft's